danishahmer14-collab/Danish-Ahmer-Abbasi-Al-Aziz-Technologies-Internship/Week 2/Day 3/README.md

 ## Key Learnings
-Firstly I revised the concept of machine learning — teaching machines to find Identify patterns in data and make predictions based on data.
-This was then revised to AI vs This course examines the differences between Machine Learning and Deep Learning, as well as how AI is transforming machines to operate intelligently and using a set of rules. systems, robotics, etc.).
+Firstly I revised the concept of machine learning — teaching machines to find Identify patterns in data and make predictions based on data.Then I revised AI vs Machine Learning and Deep Learning, as well as how AI is transforming machines to operate intelligently and using a set of rules. systems, robotics, etc.).
 AI is a part of ML, in which machines learn from data.
 Rather than hard coded rules.
 Deep Learning is a part of ML that employs Multi-layered neural networks to do complex calculations.
-Supervised In learning, there are labelled data and in unsupervised learning, there are unlabeled data.
+Supervised learning, data is labelled and in unsupervised learning, data is unlabeled.
-Classification: Classification of data into categories (e.g. spam or not spam) and works for supervised learning, while regression is a supervised learning task whose output is a real number (e.g. fare, price, stocks).
+Classification means Classification of data into categories (e.g. spam or not spam) and works for supervised learning, while regression is a supervised learning task whose output is a real number (e.g. fare, price, stocks).
 Clustering is an unsupervised learning problem where similar data points are grouped together.